welance-archive/welance-craft-starter/README.md

 - [http://HOST/db](http://localhost/db)
 - [https://HOST/db](https://localhost/db).

+The parameters to log in are:
+- System: MySQL
+- Server: database
+- Username: craft
+- Password: craft
+- Database: craft

 ## Apache configuration and .htaccess
 The website apache configuration is stored in `./docker/craft/conf/apache2/conf.d/welance.conf`.
 The welance.conf contains all the settings for the installation to work and should be taken as a reference